 Elin Williams, now Volunteer Development Coordinator at Look UK, has been involved in the transition study since she was 15.
 She talked at the conference about her transition journey through school, university and into employment.

 By the time she moved to her secondary school she was learning braille and touch typing so could use these skills to cope with the increased volume of work.
-She retained her QTVI and TA and they helped with the transition including mobility training to orientate around the school.
+She retained her QTVI and Teaching Assistant and they helped with the transition including mobility training to orientate around the school.
 The school also accommodated Elin by painting steps to help with contrast, ensuring her classroom was accessible and putting her in a class with peers from her primary school.
 The challenge in secondary school was more in a social sense where she felt she was on the periphery in friendship groups.

-During her GCSEs she met a transitions officer from the RNIB who encouraged her to focus on her long term goals beyond school.
+During her GCSEs she met a transitions officer from RNIB who encouraged her to focus on her long term goals beyond school.
 She said: “My transitions officer got me to consider what job I would like to do, whether I want to go to university.
 Nobody else was challenging my thinking in this way – to think about what you want to do rather than what you think you can do!!”

 Moving to New College Worcester